 Miami.
 New Orleans.
 San Diego.
 Pasadena.
 Los Angeles.
 Tampa.
 Phoenix.
-And now: Indianapolis, destination for the Patriots and Giants.
-The home of Hoosier hospitality and the Indianapolis 500 is only the 15th metro area to host the game but one more landlocked and industrial than most of its predecessors.
+And now: Indianapolis, game site for the New England Patriots and New York Giants.
+The home of Hoosier hospitality and the Indianapolis 500 is only the 15th metro area to host the Super Bowl but one decidedly more landlocked and industrial (there is a factory adjacent to the football stadium) than most of its predecessors.

 So how can this city in the heartland make its mark?
 “The recommendation we received from everyone is, ‘Be yourself,’ ’’ said Kristen Fuhs Wells of the Indianapolis Super Bowl Host Committee.
 “We are nice people.’’

 It is precisely that patina of Midwestern civility and generosity that Hoosiers are showcasing, starting with the knitters who crafted scarves for 8,000 volunteers fanning across this city of 820,000.

 The host committee decided to embrace the chilly winter weather that is the norm here, even including it as part of the event’s theme.
 Thus was born the Super Scarf, blue-and-white scarves emblazoned with the Super Bowl logo.
 They’re handmade by knitters and crocheters to make Super Bowl volunteers easily identifiable.